ensdomains/ensips/README.md

 - Must have `ensip` in frontmatter
   - Must have `created` under `ensip`
   - Must have `status` under `ensip` (draft, obsolete, final)

+### General Formatting

+- At most one enter in between sections
+- No unformattable characters (im looking at you apostrophes), exceptions include name formatting ensip's

 ## License